leonhardrobin/LiDAR-GarrysMod_Unity/README.md

 ### How?
 *Using the HDRP, VFX Graph and Raycasts mostly.*
 The Raycasts get the points on the mesh that need a particle to be spawned at.
 By encoding the position information in a 2D texture, we send it to the GPU (the VFX-Graph).
-Every particle gets assigned a uv coordinate with represents its position.
+Every particle gets assigned a uv coordinate which represents its position.
 The uv coordinates position gets set and the particles spawn.